-Diana Howard teaches legal skills and writing at a law school aimed at broadening access to legal education to traditionally underserved populations.
+Diana Howard, Treasurer teaches legal skills and writing at a law school aimed at broadening access to legal education to traditionally underserved populations.
 She formerly practiced law for ten years and worked as a writing instructor at the undergraduate level.
 She has served on the advisory board for the Irma Rangel Young Women’s Leadership School.

 producer for 29 years--creating during her tenure a library of more than 200 documentary films.
 She then formed Pentimento Productions.
-Under an HBO exclusive, multiyear production contract, she has completed a film about Steven Spielberg and is in production on films about Jane Fonda and Ralph Lauren.
-Under Susan’s leader ship, American Masters earned a record 71 Emmy nominations and 28 wins, along with 12 Peabodys, three Grammys, two Oscars, and a host of other awards.
-The multi-award-winning films she has directed include subjects as diverse as Leonard Bernstein, David Geffen, Paul Simon, Joni Mitchell, Lena Horne, Rod Serling, and Judy Garland.
+Under an HBO exclusive multi-year production deal, she has completed films about Steven Spielberg, Jane Fonda and Ralph Lauren.
+Under her leadership, American Masters earned a record 71 Emmy nominations and 28 wins, including 10 for Outstanding Documentary Series, 12 Peabodys, 3 Grammys, 2 Oscars and a host of other awards.
+The multi-award-winning films she has directed include subjects as diverse as Leonard Bernstein, David Geffen, Paul Simon, Joni Mitchell, Lena Horne, Rod Serling and Judy Garland.
 Susan is a member of the Motion Picture Academy, the DGA, the WGA and served on the Board of Governors of the Academy of Television Arts and Sciences for two terms.
 Her next film is a portrait of Billy Joel for HBO.

 Hilary Mills Loomis is the author of Mailer: A Biography.
 She is a former syndicated book columnist, and her non fiction work has appeared in Vanity Fair and other national magazines.
 Her fiction work has appeared in Southampton Review and Manhattan Magazine.
 She is currently the Co-Director of Save Sag Harbor and Founding Member and the Secretary of the Board of the Sag Harbor Cinema.

-Jayne Young spent over 25 years in the magazine publishing industry leading iconic brands.
+Jayne Young, Vice President, spent over 25 years in the magazine publishing industry leading iconic brands.
 As President and Publisher of The Atlantic Monthly, she is credited with reviving the publication through revamping its brand and rebuilding its business base leading to profitability for the first time in decades.
 Successful marketing platforms were created including the establishment of The Influential Americans research and the televised public policy series The Atlantic Monthly Forum.
 Under her leadership The Atlantic became the first consumer magazine online in 1993 when it also launched the first-ever online live conferences.
 The Atlantic won numerous awards including several prestigious National Magazine Awards and inclusion on Adweek’s Top Magazine List.
 Prior to The Atlantic, Jayne held several executive positions including at Institutional Investor magazine.
 Jayne is a native New Yorker and now full time resident of Sag Harbor where she is immersed in local issues and sits on the board of Save Sag Harbor and the Sag Harbor Partnership.